-The presentation provides the apprentice with an opportunity to demonstrate attained KSBs, in particular around lessons learned.
+The presentation provides the apprentice with an opportunity to demonstrate attained KSB, in particular around lessons learned.
 It is the apprentice's responsibility to select the most appropriate delivery method/s for their presentation and ensure compatibility with the CIPD video conferencing facility.

-- The presentation must last 20 minutes (+/-10%) - It will cover three of the apprentice's best competency-based examples from their learning journal that demonstrate: - How they have developed their L&D practice - How they developed their understanding of best practice in that area - Apprentices should refer to the KSBs within the standard mapped to this particular assessment method - Examples must be linked to the relevant underpinning theories/models and the theme of new and emerging trends and developments in the L&D sector. - As well as the content of the presentation, the delivery will be assessed according to style, clarity and communication (as required by the standard).
+- The presentation must last 25 minutes (+/-10%) - It will cover one or more of the apprentice's best competency-based examples from their learning journal that demonstrate: each of the key themes: - 1.
+New and emerging trends and developments in the L&D sector - 2.
+L&D specialisms and their business impact - 3.
+Leadership - Apprentices should refer to the KSB within the standard mapped to this particular assessment method - The delivery of the presentation and content will be assessed according to style, clarity and communication (as required by the standard).

-Component Two - The Q&A based on the Learning journal
+Component Two - The Q&A Based on the Learning Journal